vidmap/vision-cluster/README.md

 That script drops into interactive mode for the serial connection, so at the PXE boot menu, you need to select the 2nd menu option for remote serial installation, manually.
-For any other choices, select the defaults.
+If any other questions are presented, just select the defaults.

 Wiping will check that nobody is using the machine before wiping it, and it will save some kerberos information before erasing the machine.